-- Minimum Residual Disinfectant Level (MinRDL): The minimum level of residual disinfectant required at the entry point to the distribution system. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - NTU: Nephelometric turbidity unit is a measure of the clarity of water. - N/A: Not Applicable - pCi/L: picocuries per liter (a measure of radioactivity) - ppm: parts per million, or milligrams per liter (mg/L) - ppb: parts per billion, or micrograms per liter (μg/L) - ppt: parts per trillion, or nanograms per liter (ng/L)
+- Minimum Residual Disinfectant Level (MinRDL): The minimum level of residual disinfectant required at the entry point to the distribution system. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - NTU: Nephelometric turbidity unit is a measure of the clarity of water. - N/A: Not Applicable - pCi/L: picocuries per liter (a measure of radioactivity) - \bullet ppm: parts per million, or milligrams per liter (mg/L) 1 ppm corresponds to 1 second in 11.5 days - \bullet ppb: parts per billion, or micrograms per liter (μg/L) 1 ppb corresponds to 1 second in 32 years - ppt: parts per trillion, or nanograms per liter (ng/L) 1 ppt corresponds to 1 second in 32,000 years